sagunshre/geolocation_task/README.md

 # Setup

-1. Make and copy of .env_example and rename it to .env
+1. Make a copy of .env_example and rename it to .env
 2. Add ipstack access key to .env file
 3. Build Services using docker compose ``docker-compose build``